dlm1223/nfl-simulation/README.md

 Simulating NFL Play-Calling Strategies
 --------------------------------------
 In this post I’ll use simulation to test out different play-calling strategies.
-Certain decisions are already clear like not running against a stacked box–the EPA (expected points added) difference compared to passing here is so high that teams should reduce the amount they run.
-But in a situation like first down and 10, a long pass might have the highest EPA there, but maybe there is value in taking a low risk, low value play that will sustain a drive.
+EPA (expected points added) is very useful in telling you expected value of a play on average.
+I'm still trying to understand though if the variance of a play matters, for example, does it make sense to take a lower EPA run on first down so you end up with 2nd and 7 rather than a good chance of having 2nd and 10 if you pass.
 I ran drive simulations to test out these different strategies, and then I could see if the high EPA and/or YPA play is the best choice.
 I got a lot of this code from [this post](https://statsbylopez.netlify.com/post/resampling-nfl-drives/)